userfrosting/learn/pages/22.upgrading/01.46-to-50/01.changelog/docs.md

 - Skeleton type main repo for easier initial development
 - Built-in sprinkle are now managed by Composer
 - New Event dispatcher and listener services
-- New Bakery command for easier debugging
+- New Bakery command available for easier debugging
+- Added return type, type-hint and other quality improvement across all code
 - (Almost) 100% test coverage and quality check through PHPStan
 - ***And so much more***